tkishel/pe_tune/README.md

 ##### `--common`

-Extract common settings from node-specific settings.
+Extract common settings from per-node settings.

 A common setting is one with a value that is not unique to a specific node.

 ##### `--current`

-Output currently-defined settings in JSON format, and exit.
+Output currently defined settings, in JSON format, and exit.

 Settings may be defined either in the Classifier (the Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
+This option also identifies duplicate settings found in both the Classifier and Hiera.
 Best practice is to define settings in Hiera (preferred) or the Classifier, but not both.
-The output of this option also identifies duplicate settings found in both the Classifier and Hiera.

 ##### `--debug`